 - Press ‘Win Key + R’ to launch the ‘Run Dialog’

 - Type ‘control firewall.cpl’ and hit ‘Enter’ to open ‘Firewall settings’ in ‘Control Panel’

 - On the left pane of the control panel, click on ‘Turn Windows Defender Firewall on or off’

 - Now, under the Public network settings, click on ‘Turn off Windows Defender Firewall (not recommended)’ and hit ’OK’ to turn your Firewall off

 Try accessing the public Wi-Fi login page.
 And yes, do not forget to turn on the firewall once done.
 If you still face trouble, try the next fix.

-Open the Incognito window
+7] Open Incognito browser window